imamhs/Linux_scripts/README.md

-Various scripts and fixes for Linux applications.
+Various scripts and fixes for Linux.

 Cheers,
 Imam